-The candidate must hold a Bachelor’s degree with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor’s degree in Agriculture, Forestry or in Engineering of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.
+The candidate must hold a Bachelor’s degree with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor’s degree in Agriculture, Forestry or in Engineering of any of Universities in India or other educational institutions, or possess an equivalent qualification.

-Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination, 2017 as per regulations are given in Appendix-III of the rules for the Indian Forest Service Examination, 2017 published in Gazette of India dated February 22, 2017.
+Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination as per the rules set by UPSC.

 How many times one, can appear in UPSC IFS examination?

-Provided further that the number of attempts permissible to candidates belonging to Other Backward Classes, who are otherwise eligible,shall be nine.
+- The number of attempts permissible to candidates belonging to OBC category,shall be nine.

-- An attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination.
+- n attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination.

 - If a candidate actually appears in any one paper in the Preliminary Examination, as a candidate for the Indian Forest Service (Main) Examination, he/she shall be deemed to have made an attempt at the Examination.